Exclusive: Italy judge seeks trial for BT Italy, former executives in fraud case

+(This Nov.
+10 story corrects to change “21 defendants including three” to “20 defendants including two” in first paragraph, and to add paragraph 10 to show Luis Alvarez was acquitted, not sent to trial)

-MILAN (Reuters) - A judge in Milan on Tuesday decided there were grounds for a trial of the Italian unit of British Telecom and 21 defendants, including three former senior BT executives, in an accounting scandal case, judicial and legal sources said.
+MILAN (Reuters) - A judge in Milan on Tuesday decided there were grounds for a trial of the Italian unit of British Telecom BT.L and 20 defendants, including two former senior BT executives, in an accounting scandal case, judicial and legal sources said.

 The trial has been set for Jan.
 26, 2021 before the Milan court, the sources said.
 All the defendants were indicted for alleged false accounting committed in 2015 and 2016.